nikhilbarhate99/Char-RNN-PyTorch/README.md

 To train a new network run `CharRNN.py`.
 If you are using custom data, change the `data_path` and `save_path` variables accordingly.
 To keep the code simple the batch size is one, so the training procedure is a bit slow.
 The average loss and a sample from the model is printed after every epoch.

 ### Testing
 To test a preTrained network (~15 epochs) run `test.py`.
-The training dataset is required for testing too for creating vocabulary dictionary, and also for sampling a random small (10 letters) text sequence to begin generation.
+The training dataset is required for testing, to create vocabulary dictionary, and also for sampling a random small (10 letters) text sequence to begin generation.

 ## Samples